OEvortex/revibe/docs/README.md

-# Mistral Vibe Documentation
+# REVIBE Documentation

-Welcome to the Mistral Vibe documentation!
-For basic setup, see the [main README](https://github.com/mistral-vibe/mistral-vibe#readme).
+Welcome to the REVIBE documentation!
+For basic setup, see the [main README](https://github.com/revibe-ai/revibe#readme).

+**🔄 REVIBE is a fork of Mistral Vibe by Oevortex**

+This documentation covers the enhanced features and multi-provider capabilities added to the original Mistral Vibe foundation.

 ## Available Documentation

-- **[ACP Setup](acp-setup.md)** - Setup instructions for using Mistral Vibe with various editors and IDEs that support the Agent Client Protocol.
+- **[ACP Setup](acp-setup.md)** - Setup instructions for using REVIBE with various editors and IDEs that support the Agent Client Protocol.